visnudeva/niri-laniakea/README.md

 **>>>TO DO NEXT>>>**, test the install script, add the other colors then fix and upload the theme switcher script

-**A simple, clean and minimalist Niri theme dotfiles setup for Arch linux based distros.**
+**A simple, clean and minimalist Niri theme dotfiles setup for Arch linux based distros with the Laniakea wallpaper generator.**

 Install script: